 ORISHAS OF THE IFA RELIGION

 If you are new to Ifa, you should know a few things before you begin practicing the religion.
 First, it is vital to understand that Ifa is a monotheistic religion though devotees serve many deities.
-Some view the Ifa religion as polytheistic, meaning many Orishas or deities are worshiped.
+Some view the Ifa religion as polytheistic, meaning many gods or deities are worshiped.

 If you are interested in practicing Ifa, start by doing some research to learn more about the belief systems and the Orishas.
 Once you have a general understanding of the religion, begin incorporating Orisha worship into your own life in subtle ways.
 And finally, seek out an Ifa community that you can connect with and learn from.